 On November 27, 2013, Fairchild and Fairchild Semiconductor Corporation were named as defendants in a complaint filed by Acbel Polytech, Inc. ("Acbel") in the U.S. District Court for the District of Massachusetts.
 The lawsuit alleged a number of causes of action, including breach of warranty, fraud, negligence and strict liability, and has been docketed as Acbel Polytech, Inc. v.
 Fairchild Semiconductor International, Inc. et al, Case # 1:13-CV-13046-DJC.
 On December 10, 2016, the Court issued an order on the Company's motion for summary judgment dismissing all of Acbel's claims except for claims alleging breach of implied warranties.
 A bench trial was held in June 2017.
 On December 27, 2017, the Court rendered a verdict in favor of the Fairchild defendants on the remaining implied warranty claims.
-On January 24, 2018, Acbel filed a notice of appeal.
+Acbel appealed the Court's ruling and on September 11, 2018, the U.S. Court of Appeals for the First Circuit heard arguments in this matter from Fairchild and Acbel.